 The training consists in the following objective :

 Contrary to \eqref{eq:autoregressive}, we note that the objective in \eqref{eq:bidirectionnal} enforces the model to perform attention over the whole input image.

-\paragraph{Sampling from EdiBERT:} \cite{wang2019bert} show that it is possible to sample from a BERT model starting with a random initialization.
-BERT is able to generate realistic sentences.
-However, compared with standard autoregressive language models, the authors stress that BERT generations are indeed more diverse but of slightly worse quality.
-Building on the findings of \cite{wang2019bert}, we do not aim to use BERT for pure unconditional sequence generation but rather improve an already existing sequence of tokens.
+\paragraph{Sampling from EdiBERT:} \citet{wang2019bert} show that it is possible to generate realistic samples with a BERT model starting with a random initialization.
+However, compared with standard autoregressive language models, the authors stress that BERT generations are more diverse but of slightly worse quality.
+Building on the findings of \citet{wang2019bert}, we do not aim to use BERT for pure unconditional sequence generation but rather improve an already existing sequence of tokens.
 In our defined EdiBERT model, for any given position $i \in s$, a token will be sampled according to the multinomial distribution $p_\theta^i(.|s)$.